5823 Main St. New Port Richey, FL 34652

 The twice-yearly recommendation has been the guideline for decades, and for good reason.
 Most oral health issues don’t announce themselves with pain until they’ve progressed significantly.
 Regular visits allow our team to identify concerns like gum disease, early-stage tooth decay, and bite problems while they’re still manageable.
 Professional teeth cleanings also remove tartar buildup that daily brushing and flossing simply can’t address at home.

 That said, not everyone has the same needs.
+The American Dental Association is clear that checkup frequency should be tailored to the individual rather than applied as a strict rule.
 Some patients benefit from more frequent visits, while others in excellent oral health may be fine coming in once a year.
 Your dentist is the best person to determine what schedule is right for you based on your individual risk factors and overall oral health history.

 What Happens at a Routine Dental Visit